-In most cases, dentists can place All-On-4 implants and load them with a temporary dental bridge on the same day.
-Patients will have diet restrictions for three months until the final bridge is placed.
+In most cases, dentists can place All-On-4 implants and load them with a temporary dental prosthesis on the same day.
+Patients will have diet restrictions for three months until the final prosthesis is placed.

-All-On-4 implants can cost $50,000-$60,000 for both the upper and lower jaws.
+All-On-4 implants can cost $50,000 to $60,000 for both the upper and lower jaw.
 While expensive, an All-On-4 implant denture is cheaper than getting individual implants placed throughout your entire mouth.

 All dentures are custom-made for each patient.
-However, you can also have your dentures made with more expensive materials, like porcelain teeth.
-Acrylic resins are the cheapest denture material, while titanium and cast metal are typically the most expensive.
+You can also have your dentures made with more expensive materials like porcelain.

 Custom dentures can cost up to $15,000 per arch.